Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Introduction

 Quantum repeaters are the key solutions to the challenges of long-haul terrestrial quantum communications, for which we have to deal with the exponential increase in channel loss with distance~\cite{Briegel_ImperfectOps:1998, Munro_Review:2015, Muralidharan_Optimal:2016}.
 Historically, the primary criterion in designing quantum repeaters has been scalability: achieving efficient and reliable quantum data transfer over large distances without prohibitive resource overheads.
-To address this issue, existing repeater approaches fall into two broad categories.
-The first aims to distribute high-fidelity entanglement for quantum teleportation and includes: (a) probabilistic repeaters~\cite{Duan_Long:2001}, which are not the best in terms of resource efficiency but are easier to implement with current technology; (b) deterministic repeaters~\cite{Briegel_ImperfectOps:1998}, which improve performance by using deterministic quantum gates for entanglement swapping~\cite{Zukowski_Swapping:1993} and conventional distillation~\cite{Bennett_Purification:1996,Deutsch_QPrivacy:1996} but remain constrained by two-way communication and memory decoherence; and (c) encoded repeaters~\cite{Jiang_EncodedQR:2009}, which employ quantum error correction (QEC) to overcome decoherence limits by correcting errors during entanglement connection.
-All these rely on repeat-until-success (RUS) entanglement distribution across elementary links.
+To address this issue, existing repeater approaches fall into two broad categories \cite{Razavi_FiberBasedRepeaters:2023}.
+The first aims to distribute high-fidelity entanglement for quantum teleportation and includes: (a) probabilistic repeaters~\cite{Duan_Long:2001, Amirloo_QKDoverProbabilisticRepeaters:2010, LoPiparo_LongDistanceQKD:2013}, which are not the best in terms of resource efficiency but are easier to implement with current technology \cite{Yu_EntanglementOfTwoMemories:2020, Luo_EntanglingMemoriesOver420km:2025}; (b) semi-probabilistic repeaters~\cite{Briegel_ImperfectOps:1998}, which improve performance by using deterministic quantum gates, but their reliance on two-way probabilistic distillation techniques~\cite{Bennett_Purification:1996,Deutsch_QPrivacy:1996} makes them vulnerable to memory decoherence \cite{Razavi_ImperfectMemories:2009}; and (c) encoded repeaters~\cite{Jiang_EncodedQR:2009}, which employ quantum error correction (QEC) to overcome decoherence limits by correcting errors during entanglement connection.
+All these rely on repeat-until-success entanglement distribution across elementary links.
 The second category directly encodes an unknown quantum state into a strong QEC code capable of correcting both loss and computational errors~\cite{Munro_NoMemories:2012,Muralidharan_Ultrafast:2014}, enabling one-way, long-distance quantum transmission.